noiseprotocol/noise_spec/noise.md

  * 64 bits allows the entire nonce to be treated as an integer and incremented
  * 96 bits nonces (e.g. in RFC 7539) are a confusing size where it's unclear if random nonces are acceptable.

-The default ciphersuites use SHA2-256 because:
+The default ciphersets use SHA2-256 because:

  * SHA2 is widely available
  * SHA2-256 requires less state than SHA2-512 and produces a sufficient-sized output (32 bytes)